 When you spend cautiously, you do not necessarily have to cut off all fun purchases, but only need to be careful while making them.
 If you are not careful, you will not know when to put a limit to the fun spending.

 Moreover, doing this will help you realize that there are numerous things that you can do without and should not make it to your budget list.
+You can also use a local purchase order (LPO) for more accountability.

 9. Change Your Lifestyle